-As a certified Nutritional Therapist who specializes in digestive issues, I was recently asked to appear on a local TV show and talk about irritable bowel syndrome (IBS), a functional bowel disorder that is becoming increasingly common, if not epidemic, in our society.
+As a Certified Nutritional Therapist who specializes in digestive issues, I was recently asked to appear on a local TV show and talk about irritable bowel syndrome (IBS), a functional bowel disorder that is becoming epidemic.

 The great news is that there’s a lot you can do to help relieve the symptoms of IBS naturally with food.

-These five tips are a great starting point if you or someone you know suffers with IBS.
+These suggestions are a great starting point if you or someone you know suffers from IBS.

 The Many Roles of Gut Bacteria